dsubbu01/aa/PITCHME.md

 Why?
 @snapend

-@snap[south span-98 text-center font-montserrat text-black text-08]
+@snap[south span-95 text-center font-montserrat text-black text-08]
 @fa[quote-left](Why do we need Augmented Analytics, though?)@fa[quote-right] Well, many organizations have been using or have implemented analytic solutions already - however, the general experience of going from **raw data to actionable insights** is a long-drawn-out, **time-consuming process** and, in order to reach the goal, one has to go through a **series** of **complex, manual steps** that has the potential to be **biased** or **error-prone** which is a challenge.
 Augmented Analytics could be well positined to address this challenge through automation...
 @snapend

----?color=#FFFFFF
+---?color=linear-gradient(180deg, white 30%, white 30%)
 @snap[north span-100 text-center text-black text-18]
 @title[Data Scientist Activities]
 <b>Typical Data Scientist Activities</b>